 Hardware as a Security Force Multiplier

-It takes a specialized NVR to be the force majeure.
-Devices designed for the harsh rigors of remote installation require components engineered to take the heat, resist the cold and stand up to vibration.
-Those components need to be protected by a rugged chassis able to prevent infiltration from dust and debris.
-If you have questions about how to identify the right security hardware for your Oil & Gas installation (or any other challenging environment), the Hardware Solution Specialists at Logic Supply can help.
+Oil and gas security installations require a specialized and rugged NVR designed for the harsh rigors of remote installation.
+OnLogic systems are engineered to take the heat, resist the cold, stand up to vibration and protect components from dust and debris.Explore OnLogic’s NVR solutions and if you have questions about how to identify the right security hardware for your Oil & Gas installation (or any other challenging environment), the Hardware Solution Specialists at OnLogic can help.

 Note: The article was originally posted on January 15, 2015.
 It was updated for content on October 15, 2020.